rustwasm/book/src/game-of-life/code-size.md

 [snip]: https://github.com/fitzgen/wasm-snip

 ## Exercises

-* Use `svelte` to find the biggest functions in our Game of Life `.wasm` binary.
-Which has largest shallow size?
-Which has the largest retained size?

 * Use `wasm-snip` to remove the panicking infrastructure functions from our Game of Life's `.wasm` binary.
 How many bytes does it save?